 The thought of challenging a Will is challenging enough!
 Our experienced wills & estate lawyers can assist you through the Will dispute process.
 Contact us if you believe that you should have been included in a Will but haven't or if insufficient provision has been made for you, or you are an executor or beneficiary and are disputing the terms of the Will.

 A Will may be contested if the Will is found to be invalid on the basis that:

 The Will may also be challenged if someone thinks that should have been provided for or if they have not been provided for adequately.

 In order to contest a Will or apply to the Court for a larger share of an estate, a person needs to be eligible to do so.
 Amendments to the Administration and Probate Act 1958 commenced on 1 January 2015 creating eligibility requirements for family provision claims by specifying classes of persons eligible to apply for provision.
-Click here for more information as to categories of persons eligible to contest a Will.
+Who can contest a Will.

 Our wills, estates and probate lawyers are located at both our Melbourne office and our Mount Waverley office, a South Eastern suburb of Melbourne.